 There are lots of museums and places to see in St Petersburg, and all of them require entrance fees.
 Luckily, there is a way to save some money by buying combined tickets.
 For example, for 700 RUB (if the ticket is bought on site!) visitors get access to the Hermitage, the General Staff, the Menshikov Palace and the Royal Porcelain Factory.
-Another example is the ticket that costs 850 RUB and is valid for 3 days and gives you access to the Mikhailovsky Palace (part of the Russian Museum), Marble Palace, Stroganov Palace and St Michael’s Castle.
+Another example is the ticket that costs 850 RUB and is valid for 3 days and gives you access to Mikhailovsky Palace (part of the Russian Museum), Marble Palace, Stroganov Palace and St Michael’s Castle.
 A very good deal, if you ask me!

 5. Free entrance to museums

 Just like I mentioned above, you will have to pay to enter museums in St Petersburg, but some of them offer free-of-charge days.
-For example, you can visit the Hermitage for free in December 7 and every first Thursday of the month.
+For example, you can visit the Hermitage for free on December 7 and every first Thursday of the month.
 The Museum of A.S.
 Pushkin is open for free to visitors 4 days a year: February 10, April 18, May 18 and June 6.
 Just check on the website if the museum offers free entrance.

 6. Buy tickets in advance

 If you are going to travel to St Petersburg in high season, be ready for huge queues.
 When I say huge, I mean endless, when it comes to the Hermitage.
 No one wants to spend their precious time in queues, so I advise to buy tickets online.
 It is possible to buy tickets for the Russian museum, and, of course, the Hermitage.
-Well, the Hermitage is special: if you buy tickets on site, you pay 700 RUB, but if you buy them online, they cost 17,95 USD.
+Well, the Hermitage is special: if you buy tickets on site, you pay 700 RUB (about 11,3 USD), but if you buy them online, they cost 17,95 USD.
 In this case, you will have to decide what is more appropriate: spending more money or wasting your time in the line.
 But if you travel during low season, I do not think there is a need to buy tickets online.